What is Standard Template Library (STL) in C++

 Container Adapters

-1. Container adapters are not full container classes on their own, but wrappers around another containers like vector, list or deque.
+1. Container adapters are not full container classes on their own, but wrappers around another container like vector, list, or deque.

-2. It simply provide a different interface for sequential containers.
+2. It simply provides a different interface for sequential containers.

 Example: stack, queue, priority_queue.